 While health insurance covers immediate medical conditions and ongoing treatment, very few policies cover prolonged care at a residence or nursing home.
 This care is most often required as a result of a chronic physical condition, illness, disability, or cognitive impairment.
 As opposed to most medical care, long-term care is not designed to cure a medical condition.

-How Much Does Long Term Care Cost?
+How Much Does Long-Term Care Cost?

-How Do You Plan for Long Term Care?
+How Do You Plan for Long-Term Care?

-There are a few different strategies to prepare for long term care costs, so it is important to consider which would be best for your family and financial situation.
+There are a few different strategies to prepare for long-term care costs, so it is important to consider which would be best for your family and financial situation.

-2: Purchase a traditional Long Term Care Insurance policy.
-Most long term care insurance policies cover care expenses in the event you are unable to perform two ADLs, or in the event of cognitive impairment.
-Many of these policies require a premium payment until death or qualified long term care claim.
-The premium cost is usually not fixed and can increase.
+2: Purchase a traditional long-term care insurance policy.
+Most long-term care insurance policies cover your expenses in the event you are unable to perform two ADLs or in the event of cognitive impairment.
+Many of these policies require a premium payment until death or qualified long-term care claim; premiums are usually not fixed and can increase.
 The number of insurers offering traditional long-term care policies has also fallen from 125 in the early 1990’s to approximately 15 today.